A theory of generalized Lam\'e curves: Introduction

-While it suffices to view the singularities $p_i$ on $E_\tau$ for a fixed equation, studying moduli problems—such as isomonodromic deformations—requires lifting them to the universal cover $\mathbb{C}$ to track their continuous trajectories.
+While it suffices to view the singularities $p_i$ on $E_\tau$ for a fixed equation, studying moduli problems---such as isomonodromic deformations---requires lifting them to the universal cover $\mathbb{C}$ to track their continuous trajectories.

-In this paper, our primary focus is on quasi-periodic solutions, which we defined as generalized Hermite-Halphen (GHH) ansatz (see \eqref{eq:GHH} below).
+Our primary focus is on quasi-periodic solutions, which take the exact form of the generalized Hermite--Halphen (GHH) ansatz (see \eqref{eq:GHH} below).
 As a direct consequence of Theorem~\ref{t:double_multi_sol}, we impose the integrality condition

 This assumption is essential for the existence of the multi-valued ansatz globally defined on the complex plane.